Stary2001/nex-dissector/README.md

 * Automatic generation of dissector code from wiki, including structure definitions.
 * Data<> handling

-# what does it not do
+# What does it not do
 * Fragment reassembly.